 Second, you will need to prepare a death notice or obituary for a local newspaper.
 This is another task that the funeral director assists.
 The funeral director can aid in preparing the death notice or obituary and transmits it to the local newspaper.
 The funeral home will also publish the death notice or obituary on its website.

 Most newspapers publish simple death notices at no cost.
 A longer obituary does require the payment of a fee, the longer the obit, the higher the cost.
 A funeral home typically pays the cost for publishing an obituary, obtaining reimbursement after the fact.

 Don’t overlook yourself.
 You need to decide what you will wear to the funeral service.
 You may also want to gather a photo or two of the deceased loved one to be displayed at the funeral or memorial service.

 Reception or Post-Service Gathering

 Oftentimes, a reception, luncheon, or other post-service gathering is held.
 You need to plan for that as well.
-If the funeral or memorial service is at a church, synagogue, or other religious center, these venues oftentimes have a protocol in place to assist you in arranging for a reception, luncheon, or other suitable gathering time following a service.
+If the funeral or memorial service is at a church, synagogue, or other religious centers, these venues oftentimes have a protocol in place to assist you in arranging for a reception, luncheon, or other suitable gathering time following service.